The gift of being a Beginner at Jiu-Jitsu

 Belt promotions, Winning, and Pressure

-They are expected to and should welcome mistakes, losing and tapping.
+They should welcome mistakes, losing and tapping.

 These pressures are either self imposed or placed on them by others out of insecurity.